thrackle-io/forte-rules-engine-sdk/docs/Glossary.md

 ### Policy

-A policy consists of Trackers and Rules that a calling contract can register with to enforce rule evaluations on specific functions within its contract.
+A policy consists of Trackers, Rules and Foreign Calls that a calling contract can register with to enforce rule evaluations on specific functions within its contract.
 A `policyId` is used to connect rules, trackers, foreign calls and effects for determining if a rule results in a true or false and the effects from that determination.

 ### Rule